 Through the lens of authenticity, the whole concept of "help" is turned on it's head.
 It's about embodying myself and discovering that I have faith in others to embody themselves.
 I don't need to hide behind stories, beliefs, theories and techniques, although those things do inform my understanding and they come in handy at times.
 But in those moments when I'm free in myself there's a natural outflow of helpfulness that does not require recognition or belief in a theory, technique, etc. And it really is a moment to moment thing.
 I don't believe any of us ARE authentic or not authentic, it's a matter of how we're relating in each moment.

 I'm generally comfortable with my disposition these days.
 It's different than it was.
 I think that "just be yourself" doesn't come easy for a lot of us in our culture, so it's relaxing to embrace this imprecise experiment of being me.
-There is no ultimate program to follow or package to buy and sell; no theory to learn and defend, no religion to swallow as truth, no degree or costume or moniker to stand behind - not in my understanding of authentic life.
-Sure, those things exist, but I'm not defined by them.
+There is no ultimate program to follow or package to buy and sell; no theory to learn and defend, no religion to swallow as truth, no degree or costume or flag to stand behind - not in my understanding of authentic life.
+Sure, those things exist, but I'm not defined by them and neither are you.
 Sometimes it seems lonely to let go of all those identifiers, because that's supposedly where all the groups of "like-minded friends" hang out.
 Will I be alone without identifying with those clubs and products and beliefs?
 In the best way, yes.
 Alone and not lonely.
 Because authenticity includes autonomy - intimately alive in my own body, in the moments of my life, moving freely and touching reality, leaving the door open to those beautiful moments of true connection that remind me why I let go of the confining safety boxes I squirm around in.
-And it means that I can appreciate this in others, so relationships can stop being about expectations and pre-designed agreements and they can become discovery and creativity and mutual freedom.
-Yes, I think the world needs this.
+And it means that I can appreciate this in others, so relationships can stop being about expectations and pre-set agreements and they can become creativity and mutual freedom.

 To me, the story of Easter, the resurrection, is about each of our awakenings, beginning with our physical birth and continuing with each healing, reunifying experience throughout life.
-The more subtle we become in our awareness, the more we do ease back into our unified essence.
-This is what the wisest meditation practices are about.
+The more subtle we become in our awareness, the more we ease open into unified essence.
+This is what the wisest meditation practices are about - knowing ourselves.
 I think the word "namaste" is a spoken reminder to open the door of consciousness to ourselves and each other and the whole thing.
 This has been a lot for me to make honest room for in my mind, but through healing experiences I feel a gradual embodiment of "namaste".
 I've been noticing this recently, even though my mind is a strong protester.
-But what a surprise.
-It's not something I can honestly stay with all the time, but when I notice I've dug myself into struggle and complicated divisions in my mind I can at least remember my body knows about the undivided ease of it all.
+When I've dug myself into struggle in my mind I can at least remember my body knows about the undivided ease of it all.
 And sometimes I fall back into the ease.

 We are sparked into being by the dynamic passage of human encoding carried through all the bodies before us.
 There is the blueprint of the human function/form and there is the limitation on that function/form imposed from disruption and repeated harm that gets internalized.
 Think of your own life and how many things have happened that are still hard to be with, things that have narrowed your view of safety and possibility since childhood, experiences that sparked a belief in separateness.
 Consider how the genetic information, passed through eons of human lives just like yours, might be carrying a narrowed expression of the vastness of human possibilities.
 The fullness of our nature gets pulled, twisted and blocked over the course of a life.
 Trauma (uncompleted process, segmentation of the whole) is a biochemical/material story that's being told for eons that we each carry.
 Trauma, passed along unrecognized and unhealed, creates a story of body disharmony coupled with mental beliefs we cling to, and our culture designs all sorts of medical procedures, laws and churches based on a belief that the uninvestigated trauma creates, and vice versa.
 I don't mean to be a downer at all here.
 It's just that, "if you can't feel it you can't heal it" (that's been said - it's true) and when we embody ourselves, our true and honest experience of living, even if we don't know what the hell happened to create that hard place in the belly or that familiar recoil in the nerves or that weird sounding voice that we know is not our true voice (ok, these are a few of my things), if we can just fall back into our true experience of all of it in the moment in the body, as a good friend who will not leave in hard times, the bodymind's urge toward wholeness, unity with self, unity with all - our essence beyond all conditioned traumatic holdings - does engage, and healing happens.
 It does.